 How Relatable are you to your Prospects?

-Being able to build your business effectively means knowing how to get your prospects to lower their guard.
-You have to make your prospects feel comfortable with you.
+Building your business effectively means knowing how to get your prospects to lower their guard.
+First, you have to make your prospects feel comfortable with you.
 People buy from those they know, like, and trust, right?
-Then ask yourself this; how relatable are you?
+Then ask yourself, how relatable am I?

-Especially those who do not have a background in sales or marketing.
-If you don’t have much experience in connecting with others, it can be difficult to deal with.
-Since many entrepreneurs haven’t been able to learn how to make prospects feel comfortable, they find themselves giving ineffective dialogue or posting things that just aren’t relevant.
+This is especially true for those who do not have a background in sales or marketing.
+It can be challenging to deal with if you don’t have much experience connecting with others.
+Since many entrepreneurs haven’t been able to learn how to make prospects feel comfortable, they find themselves giving ineffective dialogue or posting things that aren’t ‘interesting’ to their audience.

-The prospect has their guard up, which makes it close to impossible to break through.
+The prospect has their guard up, making it nearly impossible to break through.

-It’s one important way we go past viewing customers as a transaction to a human in need of a genuine interaction.
+It’s one crucial way we go past viewing customers as a transaction to a human needing genuine interaction.
 Or, remember the television show Cheers?
-Where ‘everyone knows your name‘ — This is a great model for business and being relatable.
+Where ‘everyone knows your name — This is a great model for business and being relatable.